carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 #### Source Editor

-The image below displays the default R markdown template in the "source editor" mode.
+The image below displays the default R Markdown template in the "source editor" mode.
 Notice the symbols scattered throughout the text (#, *, <>).
-Those are examples of R markdown syntax, which is a flavor of Markdown syntax, an easy and quick, human-readable markup language for document styling.
+Those are examples of R Markdown syntax, which is a flavor of Markdown syntax, an easy and quick, human-readable markup language for document styling.

 ![Add image source editor](../fig/02-source-editor.PNG)